googleate/Supercar2/exampleSite/content/blog/jaguar-f-type-cabrio.md

 description = "Rent Jaguar F-Type Cabrio" image = "/images/jaguar-f-type-large-a1-1.jpg"
 tags = ["Jaguar"]
-title = "Jaguar F-Type Cabrio" type = "post"
+title = "Jaguar F-Type Cabrio (450€)"
+type = "post"

 +++
-The Jaguar F-Type Convertible 2.0 I4 300 RWD Auto (2019) has a 1998cc gasoline engine with 4 cylinders located in line that reaches a maximum power of 300CV at 5500rpm and maximum torque of 400Nm at 1500-4500rpm.
+The Jaguar F-Type Convertible 2.0 I4 300 RWD Auto (2019) has a 1998cc gasoline engine with 4 cylinders located in line.

+Reaches a maximum power of 300CV at 5500rpm and maximum torque of 400Nm at 1500-4500rpm.
 It is therefore a mechanic with a specific power of 300CV, with turbo power.

 Label C